 Anorexia and Amenorrhea: A Comprehensive Review of Their Relationship, Diagnosis, and Management

-Dr Rajeev Gupta,
+• Dr Rajeev Gupta 1

 Chairman Central Specialist Committee Royal College of Paediatrics &Child Health, Vice Chairman CESR Committee, Royal College of Paediatrics Ex-Chairman Regional Consultant Committee BMA, Recent Chairman Regional Council British Medical Association, Barnsley Foundation Hospital, United Kingdom.

-Correspondng Author: Dr Rajeev Gupta*
+*Corresponding Author: Dr Rajeev Gupta*

 Citation: Dr Rajeev Gupta (2023), Anorexia and Amenorrhea: A Comprehensive Review of Their Relationship, Diagnosis, and Management.
 Archives of Gynaecology and Women Health 2(1).
 DOI: 10.58489/2836- 497X/011

-Copyright: © 2023 Dr Rajeev Gupta, this is an open access article distributed under the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.
+Copyright: © 2023 Dr Rajeev Gupta, this is an open access article distributed under the Creative Commons

-Abstract Keywords: Anorexia, Amenorrhea, Anorexia nervosa, hypothalamic-pituitary-ovarian, Growth factor, Pituitary gland.
+Keywords: Anorexia, Amenorrhea, Anorexia nervosa, hypothalamic-pituitary-ovarian, Growth factor, Pituitary gland.

 Abstract